leodip/goiabada/mkdocs/docs/examples.md

 }
 ```

-Note: This is solely for the purpose of illustrating the overall flow.
+Note: the sequence above is solely for the purpose of illustrating the overall flow.
 In an actual real-world integration, there are important security verifications that must be made.

-The preceding example specifically sought OpenID Connect claims, addressing an authentication use case wherein the client application retrieves the user's email information upon authentication.
+In the example provided, the focus was on acquiring OpenID Connect claims, for an authentication scenario where the client application retrieves the user's email information during the authentication process.

-Now, consider a scenario where the user seeks access to a resource named Reports API and requests permission to view a report.
+Now, consider a scenario where the user seeks access to a resource named Reports API and wants permission to view a report.
+This introduces the aspect of authorization.

-In this context, the initial step is to confirm the existence of both the specified resource and the corresponding permission in the administrative area of Goiabada.
+In this context, the initial step is to confirm the existence of both the resource and the corresponding permission in the administrative area of Goiabada.
 Then, the process involves granting the identified permission to the user.

 ![Screenshot](img/examples1.png)

-Finally, we can execute the authorization code flow with PKCE, requesting that permission in the `scope` parameter.
+Finally, we can execute the authorization code flow with PKCE, requesting the permission in the `scope` parameter.

 ```
 https://localhost:8100/auth/authorize?